 Gary Wilson expanded his popular talk into an excellent book, now in its second edition, called Your Brain on Porn: Internet Pornography and the Emerging Science of Addiction.
 As a result of his work, thousands of people have stated on porn recovery websites that Gary’s information inspired them to experiment with quitting porn.
 They have reported that their sexual health and emotional problems began to diminish or disappear since quitting porn.
 To help spread the word about these intriguing and valuable social health developments, Mary co-founded The Reward Foundation with Dr Darryl Mead on 23rd June 2014.

-Porn use is a personal choice.
-We are not out to ban it but we do believe it is a high risk activity.
+Porn use is a matter of personal choice for adults.
+We are not out to ban it but we do believe it is a high risk activity even for those over 18 years.
 We want to help people make an ‘informed’ choice about it based on the evidence from the research currently available.
+We believe it is better for health and wellbeing to spend time developing the social skills necessary to make intimate relationships work long term.

-We campaign to reduce children’s easy access to internet pornography because dozens of research papers indicate that it is damaging to children at their vulnerable stage of brain development.
+The Reward Foundation campaigns to reduce children’s easy access to internet pornography because dozens of research papers indicate that it is damaging to children at their vulnerable stage of brain development.
+Children on the autistic spectrum and with special learning needs are especially vulnerable to harm.
 There has been a dramatic rise in child-on-child sexual abuse in the past 7 years, in porn-related sexual injuries according to healthcare professionals who have attended our workshops and possibly even deaths.
-We are in favour of the UK’s Government’s Digital Economy Act 2017 requiring age verification for users as it is a first and foremost a child protection measure.
-It is not a silver bullet, but is a necessary good starting place.
+We are in favour of the UK Government’s initiatives around age verification for users as it is a first and foremost a child protection measure.
+As the Digital Economy Act Part III has been set aside, we hope the government will accelerate work on the Online Harms Bill.
+This is not a silver bullet, but is a good starting place.
 It will not replace the need for education about risks.
-And who benefits if we do nothing?

 Awards and Engagement